 Volvo XC70 Interior

-- "Inside, the 2014 Volvo XC70 displays the elegant simplicity that has become the hallmark of modern Swedish design.
-The look is especially rich with the available leather upholstery and genuine walnut trim.
+- "Inside, the 2015 Volvo XC70 looks elegant and classy.
 The thin ‘floating’ design of the center stack adds a distinctive touch you won't find on competitive models." -- Edmunds

-- "The 2014 Volvo XC70, especially in its higher trim levels, can pass as a luxury car with its plush leather and tasteful accents in wood and metal." -- Kelley Blue Book
+- "The 5-passenger Volvo XC70, especially in its higher trim levels, can pass as a luxury car with its plush leather seating and walnut inlays." -- Kelley Blue Book

 - "Tasteful materials are padded and/or nicely grained throughout the interior.
 Assembly quality is first rate." -- Consumer Guide (2013)

-The Volvo XC70 seats five and comes with fabric upholstery and a power-adjustable driver’s seat.
-Options include leather upholstery, heated front and rear seats, a power-adjustable front passenger’s seat and two integrated rear-seat child booster seats.
-Most test drivers agree that the front seats in the XC70 are comfortable and supportive.
-Reviewers think the rear seats are comfortable for most, but they say that legroom can be tight for taller passengers.
-Several automotive journalists appreciate the XC70’s optional integrated child booster seats, which are not available on most vehicles.
+The 2015 Volvo XC70 seats five and comes with fabric upholstery and power-adjustable front seats.
+Available features include leather upholstery, heated front and rear seats, a heated steering wheel and two integrated child booster seats.
+Reviewers agree that the 2015 XC70’s front seats are among the most comfortable on the market and visibility out of the cabin is superb.
+Some automotive journalists think the rear seats are roomy, but others wish there was more legroom.
+Test drivers say the integrated child booster seats are a very handy feature that is rare in this class.

-- "The seating position is good (some drivers would like a higher center armrest on long drives) and outward visibility is excellent.
-Rear-seat room is spacious and 2-stage child booster seats are available." -- Kelley Blue Book
+- "The driver's seat itself is way above par, and outward visibility is excellent.
+Rear-seat room is spacious and the seats fold in 40/20/40 split." -- Kelley Blue Book

 - "The XC70's front seats are remarkably comfortable and supportive.
 The rear seats are nearly as good, though tall passengers will likely wish for a bit more legroom." -- Edmunds